-This is the newest in the Khmer-owned chain of otherwise much smaller hotels in the Cambodian capital and Siem Reap, with the others set in older, quieter buildings.We happened to interview the architect and part-owner for another piece we were doing while visiting Phnom Penh, and asked why he moved onto something new and big after working so beautifully with smaller buildings to help preserve them.
+This is the latest addition to the portfolio, with the others set in older, quieter buildings.We happened to interview the architect and part-owner for another piece we were doing while visiting Phnom Penh a few years ago, just after the hotel had opened, and asked why he moved onto something new and so big after working so beautifully with smaller buildings to help preserve them.
 You can’t make enough money out of smaller hotels, he said.

 Floors are polished wood, and rooms are tastefully decked out in a fresh, modern Cambodian style.
 Facilities are four-star — flat screen TVs, WiFi, room service, a concierge, several restaurants, included breakfast and so on.
 An effort, we were told, has been made to source as much stuff locally as possible.

 The overall feel though is of a hotel that’s been thrown up a little quickly and is a little brash; it feels a little over-cooked and deliberate in places, while the essence of good design is surely its apparent effortlessness.
 The lobby area, for instance, felt a little low-roofed, almost car park-like, and the finishings a little rough.
 Workmanship isn’t the greatest.

 The rack rates, starting at $140, are probably about what you’d expect for this standard in Phnom Penh, but we found some very good deals on Agoda — on one occasion, $59++, including free airport transfer, is a pretty sweet deal if that’s within your budget.

 Despite the above, we can’t argue with it being in a top central location, near the Royal Palace and great riverside — and it’s got solid facilities.
 Even if you’re not staying here, come have a drink to enjoy that unrivalled view.
 Happy Hour starts at 17:00.